-The Regulations mandate prescriptive steps where your client is established in a HRTC, please see Section 6 for more on this.
+The Regulations mandate prescriptive steps where your client is established in a HRTC or in relation to any relevant transaction, as defined at R33(3)(b), where either of the parties to the transaction is established in a HRTC.
+Please see Section 6 for more on this.